 In Robotech: Prelude To Shadow Chronicles, Breetai is killed along with the Regent when General Edwards fires on the Regent's flagship.
 And this was in the middle of Breetai's duel with the Regent.
 Therefore, Breetai is killed by what is technically supposed to be still friendly fire at this point, but then again, Edwards is already known for his general dislike of non-humans.
 Exedore is killed aboard the Deukalion (confirmed in the animated followup).
 The Neutron-S missiles are not what they seem to be and Exedore chooses the wrong moment (when it's too late to stop the countdown) to remember just what these weapons are and where he has seen them.
 Mirya is strongly suggested (and believed by fans) to have died in childbirth while giving birth to Maia.
 The behind the scenes reason for these deaths is highly suspected to be Harmony Gold's move to phase out usage of the Zentraedi and other recognizably Macross elements from Robotech canon due to licencing issues.

 A big reason why Avengers Arena is so controversial is this happening to... pretty much everyone who dies.
 Juston, Mettle, and Red Raven all get killed after having barely any focus and are mainly used as plot devices.
-It also reeks of Deus Exit Machina; all of said characters are powerful enough that the only way the plot could function is to get them out of the way before they curb-stomp Arcade into dust.
+It also reeks of Deus Exit Machina; all of said characters are powerful enough that the only way the plot could function is to get them out of the way before they could get a chance to curb-stomp Arcade into dust.

 After a prolonged absence, the cast of Supreme Power showed up in New Avengers just to be unceremoniously slaughtered by Namor and his new Cabal.
 To add insult to injury, the Cabal then blew up the Squadron's planet.